What Is CBN? Learn How This Cannabinoid Fits Into Your Routine

 While there’s lots of excitement around CBN, there’s little research done on the cannabinoid regarding its potential benefits.
 However, animal and pre-clinical studies suggest that CBN could offer the potential in helping to manage the following symptoms and conditions.

-Pain management
+Pain relief

 An animal study conducted in 2019 revealed that CBN reduces muscle pain in lab rats.
 The study further revealed that CBN may help relieve muscle and chronic pain disorders such as pain in the jaw muscles, nerves, and joints.
 This study suggests CBN could be an option for pain management in cases where the symptom is often difficult to alleviate.
 However, more research is needed to determine whether these results could be replicated in human subjects.